 Myth #1: Varicose Veins are Caused by Pregnancy.

 Just like in Myth #1, pregnancy can exacerbate varicose veins but it is not a cause.
-In most cases, varicose veins than do become visible during pregnancy fade after delivery.
+In most cases, these veins than do become visible during pregnancy fade after delivery.

 Myth #2: If Mom has Varicose Veins, You will too.

-While there is a genetic link in varicose veins, just because your grandparents or parents developed varicose veins doesn’t guarantee that you will.
+While there is a genetic link in vein disease, just because your grandparents or parents developed bad veins doesn’t guarantee that you will.
 As it turns out, only about one in two people with them have a family history of varicose veins.

-Myth #3: Compression Stockings aren’t Necessary if you’re getting Advanced Varicose Vein Treatment.
+Myth #3: Compression Stockings aren’t Necessary if you’re getting Vein Treatment.

 There is absolutely no connection between the two.

-Myth #6: You Should Wait Until You’re Done having Children Before Treating Varicose Veins.
+Myth #6: You Should Wait Until You’re Done having Children Before Treating Veins.